syncfusion-content/maui-docs/MAUI/AIAssistView/suggestions.md

 ### Add an image in suggestion item

-In the `SfAIAssistView` control, you can include an image in the suggestion list by assigning an image source to the `ImageSource` property.
+In the `SfAIAssistView` control, an image can be added to the suggestion list by assigning an image source to the `ImageSource` property.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="13 14" %}